rayalan/binary-adages/content/frictionless-change-part-1.md

 >
 > _Alan, assessing actual vs. expected benefit_

 [^succeeds]: Let's assume success.
-Such projects can be a complete diaster too, of course.
+Such projects can be a complete disaster, too, of course.

 # So what

-A cynic might look at this evidence and ask: Do companies really believe that speed of deliver is essential to their success?
+A cynic might look at this evidence and ask: Do companies really believe that speed of delivery is essential to their success?

 Yes, practices such as DevOps, continuous integration, continuous deployment, infrastructure as code, and feature flags are all big steps forward.
 All too often, though, pressures[^pressures] such as increased expectations, limited tooling options, and short-term business needs overwhelm the ability to quickly pivot.

 [^pressures]: This list isn't exhaustive either.
-Software validation (i.e. testing) and personnel turnover are at least two more areas that push against rapid development.
+Software validation (i.e., testing) and personnel turnover are at least two more areas that push against rapid development.

-And perhaps the cynic has a point -- after all, most public companies are setup to reward quarterly or yearly profits, not decades of sustained profit.
+And perhaps the cynic has a point -- after all, most public companies are set up to reward quarterly or yearly profits, not decades of sustained profit.
 Likewise, when was the last time an employee offer included a significant bonus for hitting a decade-long performance metric?
 How many performance metrics even last a decade?

-But suppose a company really wanted to hone the speed-to-market as a competitive advantage.
+But suppose a company really wanted to hone speed to market as a competitive advantage.
 What might they do?
 That's what I'll consider in [part 2]({filename}frictionless-change-part-2.md).